ServiceNow/multithreaded-estimators/README.md

 ## License

-This code needs a license.
-See issue https://github.com/ElementAI/multithreaded-estimators/issues/1
+This code is released under Apache 2.
+See the [license in full](LICENSE).